rupansh/generic-ota-app/README.md

 `<item>devicecodename|xdathreadlink</item>`
 - Change the dlprefix string to the one which your rom maintainers use for hosting roms. (eg. https://drive.google.com/ .
 It should pretty much be what your official download urls start with)
 - Rebrand the OTA app for your ROM if you wish to.
 - Navigate to `app/src/main/res/drawable` and remove ic_toast.xml with your ROM's vector logo(Hint- use vector assist).
-PS:- The logo size should strictly be 430x180dp

 ## Thread Requirements